Call Now

 Long Beach Negligent Security Attorney

-Advocating for Victims of Assaults and Robberies
+Advocating for Victims of Negligent Security in Long Beach

 Property owners in California have a legal duty to keep their premises safe for visitors.
 Most people falsely believe these duties stop at cleaning up wet floors, but they also apply to security measures.
 A property owner must take reasonable steps to prevent foreseeable criminal acts by third parties.
 When they fail to do so, and someone is hurt, they may be held accountable in civil court.

 If you or someone you love suffered an injury due to negligent security measures, you may be able to file a premises liability claim against the property owner.
 These cases are complex, however, and should be handled by an experienced trial lawyer.
-Our California negligent security attorney at The Law Firm of Joseph H. Low IV can provide the strong legal guidance you need after an assault.
+Our Long Beach negligent security attorney at The Law Firm of Joseph H. Low IV can provide the strong legal guidance you need after an assault.
 To discuss your case in a free consultation, call us at (562) 901-0840 or toll-free (888) 454-5569.

 What Is a Property Owner's Duty of Care Concerning Security?